Feeling lost in your 20s? Don’t fret. We’ve all been there!

 Pin this for later!

-So if you’re at that stage of your life, whether you’re in your early or late 20’s, I get you!
+If you’re at that point of your life, whether you’re in your early or late 20’s, I get you!

-That’s why in this post, we’ll NOT talk about figuring out life in your 20s but actually learning to navigate that “feeling-lost” state of your life and live your life at your own phase!
+That’s why in this post, we’ll not talk about figuring out life in your 20s but we will try to navigate that “feeling-lost” state in your life so you can live your life at your own phase!

 Why do people feel lost in their 20s?